AndersDeath/diary2/000-current.md

 # 28 Dezember - Donnerstag - Berlin - 464 Tag der Einwanderung

 I finally bought a new year present for Ksusha.
-I went to Alexanderplatz to Alexa s
+I went to Alexanderplatz to Alexa shoppingmall and got some goods.